mwerezak/sphinx-lang/README.md

 An intepreter for a dynamic language inspired by Lua and Python, see ``syntax_examples.sph``.

-I probably should come up with a different name, one that isn't also used by a widely-known documentation tool...

 # Sphinx

 Welcome to the Sphinx programming language!
 Sphinx is (or will be) a dynamically typed programming language that is inspired by Lua and Python, and implemented entirely in Rust!